Linux

 Ingress

-Every service runs on its own HTTP port.
-As far as the idea is to make those services available on the Internet, the ideal is to set up an Ingress Service.
-Ingress is a NGINX service to act as a proxy to consolidate all services at HTTPS protocol on port 443.
-If you do want to make these services available to the internet, you will have to buy a FQDN domain and create subdomains on it as having a public IPv4 address is also good.
-If you don't have a domain.
-You could buy one to use it.
-Is fairly cheap these days.
+Each service runs on its own HTTP port.
+To make these services available to the Internet, the ideal is to set up an Ingress Service.
+Ingress is an NGINX reverse proxy to consolidate all services on the HTTPS protocol on port 443.
+If you want to make these services available to the Internet, need to have a FQDN domain and create subdomains on it, since having a public IPv4 address is also good.
+So, if you don't have a domain.
+You need to buy one to use it.
+It's pretty cheap these days.
 There are even free options.
-If you don't have a publicly available IP address, you can make use of a VPS on the Cloud to act as a proxy and ingress for you.
-Oracle per example offers a Lifetime free of charge VPS that you can check it out.
-Just configure a Wireguard VPN and configure a connection between your VPS and your Gateway.
-There's an article about Wireguard
+If you don't have a publicly available IP address, you can use a VPS in the Cloud to act as a proxy and join you.
+Oracle per example offers a free lifetime VPS that you can check out, to set up a Wireguard VPN and configure a connection between your VPS and your Gateway.
+There is an article here about Wireguard

 Setup Subdomains

-On the domain administrator you have, add two DNS entries for your IPv4 (A entry) with your public IP Address nextcloud.example.com and jellyfin.example.com
+On the domain administrator panel, you have to add two DNS entries for your IPv4 (A entry) with your public IP Address.
+The nextcloud.example.com and the jellyfin.example.com,

 as example.com being your FDQN.
-If you does not have a fixed IP, but instead an IP that changes, between connections, you can use CloudDNS that offers a daemon to automatically update DNS entries upon IP Changing.
+If you do not have a fixed IP, but instead an IP that changes between connections, you can use CloudDNS that offers a daemon to update DNS entries upon IP Changing dynamically.

 Podman Network for Ingress

-As Nextcloud and Jellyfin, our Ingress will live into a Podman's Pod (or into a VPS for the case mentioned earlier).
+As Nextcloud and Jellyfin, our Ingress will live into a Podman's Pod.
 The Ingress needs to be able to talk with the Nextcloud and Jellyfin pods.
 So let's create a network for them.

 Run as podman user: